percona/pmm-doc/source/dashboards/dashboard.advanced-data-exploration.rst

 ..  contents::
     :local:

-.. _dashboard.advanced-data-exploration.metric-value.view-as-gauge:
+.. _dashboard-advanced-data-exploration.metric-value.view-as-gauge:

-`View actual metric values (Gauge) <dashboard.advanced-data-exploration.html#metric-value.view-as-gauge>`_
+`View actual metric values (Gauge) <dashboard-advanced-data-exploration.html#metric-value.view-as-gauge>`_
 ----------------------------------------------------------------------------------------------------------

 In this section, the values of the selected metric may increase or decrease over time (similar to temperature or memory usage).

-.. _dashboard.advanced-data-exploration.metric-value.view-as-counter:
+.. _dashboard-advanced-data-exploration.metric-value.view-as-counter:

-`View actual metric values (Counters) <dashboard.advanced-data-exploration.html#metric-value.view-as-counter>`_
+`View actual metric values (Counters) <dashboard-advanced-data-exploration.html#metric-value.view-as-counter>`_
 ---------------------------------------------------------------------------------------------------------------

 In this section, the values of the selected metric are accummulated over time (useful to count the number of served requests, for example).

-.. _dashboard.advanced-data-exploration.metric-data-table:
+.. _dashboard-advanced-data-exploration.metric-data-table:

-`View actual metric values (Counters) <dashboard.advanced-data-exploration.html#metric-data-table>`_
+`View actual metric values (Counters) <dashboard-advanced-data-exploration.html#metric-data-table>`_
 ----------------------------------------------------------------------------------------------------

 This section presents the values of the selected metric in the tabular form.